Distribution Knowledge Embedding for Graph Pooling: Related work

-\textbf{Gaussian-based representation methods}\; In statistics, Gaussian distribution is a very important term and is generally used to represent real-valued random variables.
-By considering two main parameters of Gaussians, the Gaussian-based representation methods~\cite{nakayama2010global,matsukawa2019hierarchical,li2016local,wang2020deep,wang2016raid,wang2017g2denet,chen2020covariance, calvo1990distance,lovric2000multivariate} have been shown to offer powerful representations for various tasks.
+\textbf{Gaussian-based representation methods.}\; In statistics, the Gaussian distribution is a type of continuous probability distribution for a real-valued random variable.
+By considering two main parameters of multivariate Gaussians, \emph{i.e.}, mean and covariance components, the Gaussian-based representation methods~\cite{nakayama2010global,matsukawa2019hierarchical,li2016local,wang2017g2denet,chen2020covariance, calvo1990distance,lovric2000multivariate,wang2016raid,li2017second,li2018towards,wang2020deep} have been shown to offer powerful representations for various recognition and regression tasks.
 Nakayama \textit{et al.} \cite{nakayama2010global} embedded Gaussians in a flat manifold by taking an affine coordinate system and applied them to scene categorization.
 Calvo \textit{et al.} \cite{calvo1990distance} embedded the manifold of multivariate Gaussians with informative geometry into the manifold of symmetric positive definite matrices with the Siegel metric.
 Lovri$\acute{c}$ \textit{et al.}~\cite{lovric2000multivariate} embedded Gaussians in the Riemannian symmetric space~\cite{matsukawa2019hierarchical} with a slightly different metric on the space of multivariate Gaussians.
-Chen \textit{et al}.~\cite{chen2020covariance} considered the structure of the Riemannian manifold of Gaussians and generated the final representations via Riemannian local difference vectors for image set classification.
-Wang \textit{et al.}~\cite{wang2016raid} proposed robust estimation of approximate infinite dimensional Gaussian based on von Neumann divergence and applied them to material recognition.
-Li \textit{et al.}~\cite{li2016local} proposed the local Log-Euclidean multivariate Gaussian descriptor by embedding Gaussians in the linear space for image classification.
-Wang \textit{et al.}~\cite{wang2017g2denet,wang2020deep} proposed a novel trainable layer to obtain the square root form of Gaussian embedding matrix, which considered the Lie group structure of Gaussians, and achieved the competitive performance on the challenging fine-grained recognition tasks.
+Chen \textit{et al}.~\cite{chen2020covariance} considered the geometry structure of the Riemannian manifold of Gaussians and generated the final representations via Riemannian local difference vectors for image set classification.
+Wang \textit{et al.}~\cite{wang2016raid} proposed a robust estimation of approximate infinite-dimensional Gaussian based on von Neumann divergence and applied it to material recognition.
+Li \textit{et al.}~\cite{li2016local} proposed the local Log-Euclidean multivariate Gaussian descriptor by defining a multiplication operation on Riemannian manifold to embed Gaussians in the linear space for image classification.
+Wang \textit{et al.}~\cite{wang2017g2denet,wang2020deep} proposed a novel trainable layer to obtain the square root form of the Gaussian embedding matrix, which considered the Lie group structure of Gaussians and achieved the competitive performance on the challenging fine-grained recognition tasks.
 Different from the above works handling Gaussians with complicated Riemannian operations, our designed pooling module embeds Gaussian in the linear space with Euclidean operations while outlining the distribution information of Gaussians.